metarhia/do/readme.md

 You need to specify "error" and "success" callbacks, otherwise Do will throw in this cases:

-1. An error is passed but you haven't defined an error callback.
+1. Do#done is called with error param, but error callback is not defined.
-2. All todos are done, but you haven't defined a success callback.
+2. All todos are done, but success callback is not defined

 ## Do()